shihankanungo/shihankanungo.github.io/quotes.md

 > "It is our choices, Harry, that show what we truly are, far more than our abilities." --- J.K.
 Rowling, <i>Harry Potter and the Chamber of Secrets</i>

+> "We don't see things as they are, we see them as we are." -- Anaïs Nin

 > "Mathematics requires a small dose, not of genius, but of an imaginative freedom which, in a larger dose, would be insanity." <br> --- Angus K. Rodgers

 > "We shall not cease from exploration <br>